Grasberg mine: Environment

 In 1995, the Overseas Private Investment Corporation (OPIC) revoked Freeport's insurance policy for environmental violations of a sort that would not be allowed in the US.
 It was the first action of this sort by OPIC, and Freeport responded with a lawsuit against them.
-Freeport said an environmental report reached inaccurate conclusions, the result of a single 1994 visit to Grasberg.
-The company later underwent an independent environmental audit by Dames & Moore and passed.
+Freeport argued that an environmental report reached inaccurate conclusions, the result of a single 1994 visit to Grasberg.
+The company later underwent an independent environmental audit by Dames & Moore and got a clean bill of health.
 In April 1996, Freeport canceled its policy with the OPIC, stating that their corporate activities had outgrown the policy's limits.
 The OPIC report was later publicly released.

 Environmental damage

 While landscape reclamation projects have begun at the mine, environmental groups and local citizens are concerned with the potential for copper contamination and acid mine drainage from the mine tailings into surrounding river systems, land surfaces, and groundwater.
 Freeport argues that its actions meet industry standards and have been approved by the requisite authorities.
 It was reported in 2005 that since 1997 Freeport had been breaching Indonesian environmental laws.
 Freeport estimated it will generate six billion tons of waste.

 Freeport has been excluded from the investment portfolio of The Government Pension Fund of Norway, the world's second-largest pension fund, due to criticism over the environmental damages caused by the Grasberg mine.
 Its partner in Grasberg, Rio Tinto, was also excluded during the period 2008–2019.
 Stocks at a value of ca. US$870 million were divested from the fund as a result of the decisions.